ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

 ##Basic debugging strategies
-> as a real life example: let image we want to debug why the remote is not connecting to your TV
+> as a real life example: let image we want to connect the a remote control to a TV

 - check if JS syntax is correct (*check the console tab in Web Dev Tools*)
 > the real life example: check if your remote has batteries

 - check if the targeting is working (*check the connection between the HTML element and equivalent JS functionality; **Example**: alert("here") inside the function*)
-> the real life example: check if your remote connects to your own TV
+> the real life example: check if the remote connects to this very TV

 - check if the logic makes sense (*check if the JS functionality returns what we expect; **Example**: alert(VALUE-NAME) inside the function*)
-> the real life example: check if you click on the volume up button on your remote, you don't get to change channels or similar
+> the real life example: check if a click on the volume up button on the remote, the